 American Express, MasterCard, Visa

-Robert Newton might have cooked at places like Le Cirque and Tabla, and as a private chef in Manhattan, but he grew up in Arkansas, and it’s his seasonal, ingredient-driven notion of “cleaned-up Southern” that the chef wants to showcase at his first restaurant, Seersucker, opening late next week.
+Robert Newton might have cooked at places like Le Cirque and Tabla, and as a private chef in Manhattan, but he grew up in Arkansas, and it’s his seasonal, ingredient-driven notion of “cleaned-up Southern” that the chef showcases at his first restaurant, Seersucker.
 Newton and partner Kerry Diamond converted a former Pita Grill into a 40-seat spot with a zinc bar, whitewashed brick, and wood salvaged from old snow fences.

 Serving breakfast, lunch and dinner, the latter has a seasonal menu of snacks (fried bologna sandwich), appetizers (crispy catfish with celery seed vinaigrette), and mains (duck breast with pork jowl perloo, morel mushrooms and burnt sorghum).
 A “biscuit box” comes with housemade jellies and preserves; and Nashville-style spicy fried chicken—fans of Prince’s, take note!—is a staple.
 Country ham figures prominently, as do grits, and sweet tea is served year-round, along with American wines and beers either local or Southern.